-When you need to transfer single data points as quickly as possible, such as when transferring data for control or simulation purposes, you can use the Read/Write Control function in the host VI to access the front panel controls and indicators of the FPGA VI, as shown in the following block diagram.
+Use the Read/Write Control function in a host VI to access the front panel controls and indicators of the FPGA VI, as shown in the following block diagram.

 |Note Support for programmatic front panel communication varies by FPGA target.
 Refer to the specific FPGA target hardware documentation for more information.|